-Under the transitional provisions of the MDR, until May 26, 2021, the certification procedures underlying the CE marking of medical devices can be carried out, at the manufacturer's choice, either in accordance with the MDR or in accordance with the MDD.
-Should a manufacturer elect to perform certification under the MDD as we did in connection with our NBTXR3 product for the treatment of STS, the related certificates will remain valid until the earlier of: a) the end of the period indicated on the certificate (typically five years, but it could be less); and b) May 27, 2024.
+Under the transitional provisions of the MDR, until May 26, 2021, the certification procedures underlying the CE marking of medical devices could be carried out, at the manufacturer's choice, either in accordance with the MDR or in accordance with the MDD.
+Where a manufacturer elected to perform certification under the MDD - as we did in connection with our NBTXR3 product for the treatment of STS - the related certificates remain valid until May 25, 2024 (for certificates issued prior to May 25, 2017) or May 26, 2024 (for certificates issued on or after May 25, 2017).
 The medical devices to which these certificates apply may only be sold in the EEA if they continue to comply with the MDD and provided that no significant changes are brought to these devices' design or intended purpose.
-Moreover, the manufacturers of those devices that are certified under the MDD will have to comply with a number of requirements of the MDR, e.g., those relating to post-market surveillance and vigilance, and they will be able to sell such devices only up until May 26, 2025 at the latest.
+Moreover, the manufacturers of those devices that are certified under the MDD have to comply with a number of requirements of the MDR, e.g., those relating to post-market surveillance and vigilance, and they are able to sell such devices only up until May 26, 2025 at the latest.
 After that date, all devices sold in the EEA will have to be fully compliant with the MDR.

-Under the MDR, all devices incorporating or consisting of nanomaterials will be classified as Class III if they present a high or medium potential for internal exposure.
-The MDR introduces higher clinical data requirements for such Class III devices.
-In particular, manufacturers will be required to conduct new clinical investigations in case they do not have "sufficient" clinical data to support the safety, performance and clinical benefit claims of their devices.
+Under the MDR, all devices incorporating or consisting of nanomaterials are classified as Class III if they present a high or medium potential for internal exposure.
+The MDR introduced higher clinical data requirements for such Class III devices.
+In particular, manufacturers are generally required to conduct new clinical investigations, subject to certain exceptions.
 We cannot guarantee that our ongoing trials for our product candidates, including our lead product candidate NBTXR3, will be considered as "sufficient" under the MDR.

-The MDR also introduces increased scrutiny of conformity assessments by Notified Bodies for implantable Class III devices.
-For such devices, the MDR requires that relevant European Commission expert panels scrutinize, as part of the conformity assessment procedure, the clinical assessment of the concerned Notified Body.
-Such devices will be further subject to a mechanism allowing competent authorities of the EEA and the European Commission Medical Device Coordination Group to scrutinize the documentation submitted by the manufacturer as well as the documentation produced by the Notified Body and the relevant expert panels, in the context of the applicable conformity assessment procedure.
+The MDR also introduced increased scrutiny of conformity assessments by Notified Bodies for implantable Class III devices.
+For such devices, the MDR requires that, as part of the conformity assessment procedure, the clinical evaluation assessment report of the concerned Notified Body be submitted to the European Commission for review by an expert panel.
+The conformity assessment of such devices is further subject to a scrutiny mechanism potentially involving the competent authorities of the EEA, the European Commission, and the Medical Device Coordination Group.
+Nevertheless, Article 54(2) of the MDR lays out certain exceptions to the need to carry out a clinical evaluation consultation procedure.

-In addition, under the MDR, manufacturers of Class III devices will be subject to a new annual safety reporting requirement called the Periodic Safety Update Report ("PSUR"), aimed at capturing the analyses of the post-market surveillance data gathered, including data from their Post-Market Clinical Follow-Up ("PMCFU").
+In addition, under the MDR, manufacturers of Class III devices are subject to a new annual safety reporting requirement called the Periodic Safety Update Report ("PSUR"), aimed at capturing the results and conclusions of the analyses of the post-market surveillance data gathered as a result of the manufacturer's post market surveillance plan.

-The amount of guidance available on these new requirements is currently very limited and the European Commission is set to adopt a number of delegated and implementing acts to further specify applicable requirements and obligations under the MDR.
-We are in the process of assessing the impact of the MDR and associated acts and guidance on our business, but will be able to complete such assessment only once these guidance and acts are formally adopted.
+Additional guidance and legislation further specifying the applicable requirements and obligations under the MDR is expected.
+We are in the process of assessing the impact of the MDR and associated acts and guidance on our business.
 Due to these new regulatory requirements, conformity assessment procedures in the EU may experience delays.